How to Repair Cracks in Concrete Foundations Walls

 Crack Repairs That Do Not Work

-Many big box stores offer crack repair options, and the Internet is filled with do-it-yourself tutorials.
-However, foundation repair, including fixing basement wall cracks, is not a DIY project.
-Mistakes can happen, and the right solution for your specific wall cracks may not have been appropriately applied.
+Big box stores and online tutorials offer crack repair options, but foundation repair is not a DIY project.
+Mistakes can happen, and the right solution may not be applied correctly.

-Temporary basement wall crack solutions include epoxy injections, caulk, patches, sealants, and other “cover ups.”
-These solutions are temporary bandages that only mask the problem because they do nothing to address the soil that is causing the foundation to crack.
+Temporary solutions like epoxy injections, caulk, patches, and sealants only mask the problem.
+They do nothing to address the soil causing the foundation to crack.

 Permanent Crack Repair Solutions